 Technical Case Studies

 Real-world examples of how infrastructure professionals are already applying AI in production environments.
-Each scenario connects the theory from the chapters with hands-on impact and measurable outcomes.
+Each scenario connects the theory from the previous chapters with hands-on impact and measurable outcomes.

 Case 1: Predicting failures with intelligent logs